anticode-403/antis-Better-Combat-Overhauls/README.md

 }
 ```
 These new attributes are mostly self-explanatory but should be powerful tools for creating unique and interesting attack combos, as well as an engaging gameplay loop.
 In ABCO's default datapack, most attack combos end in a critical hit.

+There's no need to check for ABCO, either.
+If ABCO is NOT loaded, Better Combat will simply ignore these additional attributes!